SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 - Wait for the water to boil and take the egg out after 5 minutes

-Similarly, in programming **the computer program executes algorithms**: a sequence of commands, necessary for the completion of a certain task.

 For example, to arrange a sequence of numbers in an **ascending order**, an algorithm is needed to find the **smallest number** and place it at the **beginning of the sequence**.

 Тhen find the **next smallest one** from the numbers left and put it in **second place** and **repeat these steps** until the algorithm has gone through and ordered all the numbers.